PETA Highlights Animal Agriculture's Link to Fire-Fueling Climate Change

 “Australia is on fire, and the meat industry is fueling the fires that are killing the country’s wildlife by the millions,” says PETA President Ingrid Newkirk.
 “As people around the world search for ways to save these animals, PETA is calling on the prime minister to set an example by going vegan—and by making all government buildings and public schools vegan, too.”

-The United Nations warns that a global shift to vegan eating is necessary to combat the worst effects of climate change.
+The United Nations warns that a global shift to vegan eating is vital if we are to combat the worst effects of climate change.
 A recent analysis found that the average person will need to eat 75% less beef and 90% less pork and cut their egg consumption in half in order to avoid further catastrophic climate change.
 In addition to combating deforestation, decreasing their own carbon footprint, and sparing the lives of nearly 200 animals per year, people who go vegan reduce their risk of heart disease, diabetes, cancer, obesity, and other health conditions.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, which is a human-supremacist worldview.
 For more information, please visit PETA.org.